 How To Bet On Tennis

-Making money betting on tennis comes down to three fundamental elements - first, finding betting value, second, applying a sound money management strategy and third and perhaps most importantly, maintaining discipline.
-In our detailed introductory guide to tennis betting, we'll show you how to become profitable long term betting on tennis.
+Making money betting on tennis comes down to three fundamental elements.
+First, finding betting value, second, applying a sound money management strategy and third and perhaps most importantly, maintaining discipline.
+In our tennis betting guide, we'll show you how to become profitable long term betting on tennis.

-Betting on tennis is huge business.
-Tennis is now second only to soccer in terms of worldwide popularity, and billions are wagered annually on it, for one simple reason - there is a tennis match being played somewhere in the world virtually 24-hours a day, seven days a week, with multiple markets and methods of betting available.
+Betting on tennis is huge business with the sport now second only to soccer in terms of worldwide popularity, with billions bet on tennis annually.
+Why?
+One simple reason - there is a tennis match being played somewhere in the world virtually 24-hours a day, seven days a week, with multiple markets and methods of betting on tennis available.